tatumio/doc/docs/rpc/evm-blockchains/optimism-rpc-documentation/network-state/eth_gettransactionbyhash.md

 ### Overview

-`eth_getTransactionByHash` is an [Optimism JSON-RPC](https://community.optimism.io/docs/developers/build/json-rpc/) method that allows you to query transaction details based on its hash.
+`eth_getTransactionByHash` is an [JSON-RPC](https://community.optimism.io/docs/developers/build/json-rpc/) method that allows you to query transaction details based on its hash.
 This method is useful when you want to retrieve information about a specific transaction, such as its sender, receiver, value, and more.
 Common use cases include tracking transaction status, monitoring incoming transactions, or analyzing historical transaction data.

 ### Parameters